Circular economy concept may boost regional recycling, reuse

-A person who places aluminum cans, glass bottles, plastic jugs and other approved materials out for curbside pickup or who takes them to a local dropoff location is recycling.
+A person who places aluminum cans, plastic jugs and other approved materials for curbside pickup or who takes them to a local dropoff location is recycling.

-If that person goes out for a burger and fries and gets a napkin made from recycled paper, they're part of the circular economy.
+If the person goes out for a burger and fries, and receives napkins made from recycled paper, he's part of the circular economy.

 The Northwest Arkansas Council hopes people will do more of both.